smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

     @Override
     public void onResponse(int correlationId, RPCResponse rpcResponse) {
         if (rpcResponse.getSuccess()){
-            // You are now unsubscribed!
+            // You are now unsubscribed
         } else {
             // Handle the errors
         }